New York Tattoo License Guide • 2026

 Step-by-Step: How to Legally Tattoo in New York

-- Complete the required infection control or bloodborne pathogens training.
+3. Complete the required infection control or bloodborne pathogens training.
 New York City requires a specific infection control course and exam.
-Other jurisdictions may require local testing, proof of training, or both.
+Other jurisdictions may require an OSHA-compliant bloodborne pathogens training course.

-- Work only in an approved or licensed tattoo facility.
-Even where artist licensing varies, tattooing is generally expected to occur in an approved facility that meets sanitation and public-health rules.
+4. Work only in an approved or licensed tattoo facility.
+Even where artist licensing differs, tattooing is generally expected to occur in an approved facility that meets sanitation and public-health rules.

 New York City Tattoo License

-- You cannot begin working until you receive your license and photo ID badge.
+Tattoo artists cannot begin working in NYC until the license and photo ID badge are issued.

 Erie County